 Need help paying for college or career training?

 The Free Application for Federal Student Aid (FAFSA) is now available.
 Filling out the FAFSA gives you access to grants, scholarships and other types of financial aid.
 Filling out the FAFSA might seem complicated, but you can get help!

 For any questions on what documents to bring, please call Nancy Castro at 486-1214.

-Make an appointment with your advisor and plan for Far Viewingll 2020.
+Make an appointment with your advisor to make sure you'll be ready to register in November.
 Your friendly Kodiak College Student Services team and faculty are ready and willing to assist you.